Actions before bidding or tendering

 - Do you have the staff and resources available to carry out completion of the bid?
 Some bids and tenders require a lot of time and input.
 Use of an organisation like Heku to help project manage and complete the tender can help when you are very busy.

 - What skills and experience does your business have for the completion of tenders?
-Many tenders ask for detailed 'quality' information describing how you will carry out the contract and your experience.
-The way that this is written can make or break your tender submission.
+Many tenders ask for detailed 'quality' information describing how you will carry out the contract, evidence of your previous or current experience and references from other customers.
+The way that this information is presented can make or break your tender submission.

 Early identification of contracts that will best fit your business or strategy will enable you to prepare.
 For example, some customers or industries will require certain qualifications that may take time to obtain.
 These may include quality standards such as ISO 9001.
-If your business does not hold these, then carrying out these actions before bidding or tendering will enable you to put relevant qualifications or standards in place.
+If your business does not hold these, then identifying this need and taking action before bidding or tendering will enable you to put relevant qualifications or standards in place.